 Mind is one of the biggest national charities in the UK addressing mental health.
 Covid-19 is clearly having an enormous impact on the mental wellbeing of people whether their worries are personal health, worries about family and friends, coping with isolation or anxieties about jobs and finances.
 These worries will likely last beyond the pandemic itself and will certainly continue to result in real suffering.
 Whilst we may have got over the worst of the pandemic (as I write, infection rates are down but there is nervousness about another wave), we have certainly yet to reach the peak of the mental health crisis, and so must continue to think long term.
 The lasting effects of trauma and severe economic pressures will be keenly felt by millions – those working on the frontline, people who haven’t had an opportunity to grieve, those who have spent months alone and lonely, young people who had their support network taken away overnight.

-Mind's website states "more than half of adults and over two thirds of young people said that their mental health has got worse during the period of lockdown restrictions, from early April to mid-May.
+Mind's website states "more than half of adults and over two thirds of young people said that their mental health has got worse during the period of lockdown restrictions.
 Many people do not feel entitled to seek help, and have difficulty accessing it when they do.
 1 in 3 adults and more than 1 in 4 young people did not access support during lockdown because they did not think that they deserved support".

 Mind has resources from online information through to trained support staff and are a leading and respected source of advice and counsel for mental wellbeing.
 However, their resources are hugely stretched as the pandemic has halted so many of their fund-raising channels.

 My appeal to you therefore is to donate as much as you possibly can.
 Please go to the Images in the Photobook tab to see the images featured and then, if you would like to, go to the Buy the Charity Photobook tab to select the price option that you are comfortable with (some customers are buying copies not just for themselves but for Christmas and birthday presents!).